 - Insert the long side seam at a slight angle first.
 As the top surfaces meet, rotate the plank down into the locked position.
 Engage the end seam, using a rubber mallet if necessary.

 - Continue installing planks removing any gaps using a tapping block and a scrap of flooring to cover the tapping block.
-Be careful not to damage tongue and groove.
+Be careful not to damage the tongue and groove.

 - Protect all exposed edges by installing wall molding and/or transition strips.
 Make sure that no plank will be secured in any way to the subfloor.

 For more detailed installation instructions, please Click Here.